Our work could not be done without volunteers and donations

 We run events, tackle pest plants – small and large, plant hundreds of native plants, care for our streams and advocate for the environment.

 Regular work days in the park Centennial Park Bush Society volunteers have been working in Centennial Park since about 1976.
-We meet weekly on Wednesday mornings and on the first Saturday (occasionally Sunday) of each month to work on weed control sites, plant trees and work on maintaining tracks.
-We always break for coffee around…
+We meet weekly on Wednesday mornings and on the first Saturday of each month to work on weed control sites, plant trees and work on maintaining tracks.
+We always break for coffee around 10.30am and…

-Volunteer weed control Control of environmental weeds is an ongoing role of Bush Society volunteers.
+Volunteer weed control Control of environmental weeds is an ongoing job for Bush Society volunteers.
 They keep coming back from seeds in the ground and seeds brought in by the wind and by birds.
 Many of these seeds come from surrounding properties so controlling pest plants in your backyard is a very important way to…

 Ongoing track maintenance Each winter our track network takes a hammering from rain and walkers.
-We spread metal, clear the drains and improve drainage where needed.
-In 2019 we worked all tracks but did some more major work on the Aberdeen track Over summer 201/2019 we were involved with the Auckland Council funded track upgrade…
+Volunteers spread metal, clear drains and pipes, and improve drainage where needed on an ongoing basis.
+Some of the track projects we have worked on include: Section of the upper Kohekohe track raised 300mm by volunteers The ribbon to be…